Stevobert/ChatSystem/README.md

 ## Dependencies
 - [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/)
-- The plugin was built on 1.21+.
-It may work on lower versions but I did't test it.
+- The plugin was built for Paper 1.21+.
+It may work on lower versions, but I haven't tested them.

 ## Features
 Most features are fully customizable through the config.

-- Custom chat color supporting legacy and hex colors as well as gradients and styling
+- Custom chat colors, supporting legacy and hex colors, as well as gradients and styling
 - GUI to modify chat color and style
 - Duplicated message checker
 - Message cooldown